san-bil/astan/README.md

 Change default_settings.py to define defaults for:
 * where to find taskdefs
 * where to store data
-* authentication details for AstAn's email.
+* authentication details for the AstAn server's email account.

 Change runserver.py to define:
 * what port to run on